Go Away from My World

-Go Away from My World is the third studio album by British singer Marianne Faithfull.
-It was released only in the United States.
+Go Away from My World is the second American studio album by British singer Marianne Faithfull.
 Andrew Loog Oldham was the executive producer with David Bailey and Gered Mankowitz credited for the photography.

-Though the song "Come My Way" had been released on a previous album and only in the United Kingdom, the version on that album was from a different session and a considerably different performance than that included here.
+Though the song "Come My Way" had been the title track of her second British album, the version on that album was from a different session and a considerably different performance than that included here.